A Quick Guide To Your Self-Love Love Language

 1.Words of Affirmation

 The premise of loving someone who enjoys words of affirmation is using language to affirm, encourage, and appreciate your partner, so this translates well into self-love.
 One way is to write yourself a love letter.
 That's right, a love letter!
-When's the last time you sat down and thought about all the things you love about yourself?
+When was the last time you sat down and thought about all the things you love about yourself?
 Try putting that in the format of a list or a literal love letter, an ode to you featuring all the reasons you love being you.
 Another way to affirm yourself for all you do daily is by creating a gratitude jar.
 Get a mason jar or a sturdy container and some index cards, and then each day write down something you're currently grateful for.
 Then, at the end of each month go back, read each card, and experience the feels all over again.

 2.Acts of Service

 If your love language is acts of service, you want to focus on ways to alleviate responsibility and burden.
 But how is that possible when you're doing it for yourself?
-How about paying for a cleaning service to tidy up your home, so you can kick up your feet and relax, or just focus on another errand you have.
+How about paying for a cleaning service to tidy up your home, so you can kick up your feet and relax, or just focus on another errand you have?
 Typically do your laundry on your own?
 This time, take your laundry to be cleaned and folded professionally so that it's one less chore on your to-do list.
 This category is all about help and so figuring out how to best help yourself is the key.
 Something as simple as giving yourself a break and finishing work early to enjoy a glass of wine is an act of service to your well-being that you will for sure be grateful for.

 3.Quality Time